Buying antique furniture is a wonderful way to inject some energy into your home.

 Different types of furniture wear down in different places.
 For example, heavier items may have been dragged rather than lifted through the years.
 They may also have been standing in damp conditions, which can cause the legs and feet to rot.

 This could cause strain or damage to the furniture, so get down and check the feet and underside of the piece.
+For more information about antique furniture and its feet, read our blog on how to date antique furniture by feet.

 Check for signs of woodworm.
 If you see areas with small holes dotted around the piece, this is likely to be a sign of woodworm.
 Make sure that the item is treated before you take it in to your home, as it can spread to your other furniture!